-• Switch (802.1X device)-controls the physical access to the network based on the authentication status of the client.
+Switch (802.1X device)-controls the physical access to the network based on the authentication status of the client.
 The switch acts as an intermediary (proxy) between the client and the authentication server, requesting identity information from the client, verifying that information with the authentication server, and relaying a response to the client.
-The switch includes the RADIUS client, which is responsible for encapsulating and decapsulating the Extensible Authentication Protocol (EAP) frames and interacting with the authentication server.
+The switch includes the RADIUS client, which is responsible for encapsulating the Extensible Authentication Protocol (EAP) frames and interacting with the authentication server.
 When the switch receives EAPOL frames and relays them to the authentication server, the Ethernet header is stripped and the remaining EAP frame is re-encapsulated in the RADIUS format.
-The EAP frames are not modified or examined during encapsulation, and the authentication server must support EAP within the native frame format.
-When the switch receives frames from the authentication server, the server's frame header is removed, leaving the EAP frame, which is then encapsulated for Ethernet and sent to the client.
+The EAP frames are not modified or examined during encapsulation, and the authentication server, the server's frame header is removed, leaving the EAP frame, which is then encapsulated for Ethernet and sent to the client.